icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 #### Icons

 * [angular-fontawesome](https://github.com/FortAwesome/angular-fontawesome) - Official Angular component for Font Awesome 5+.
-* [angular2-fontawesome](https://github.com/travelist/angular2-fontawesome) - Angular2 Components and Directives for FontAwesome.
 * [ng2-fontawesome](https://github.com/seiyria/ng2-fontawesome)- A small directive making font awesome even easier to use.
-* [ngx-icon-blur](https://github.com/wadie/ngx-icon-blur) - An Angular component that can be used to create a frosted glass effect for icons.
 * [ng-icons](https://github.com/ng-icons/ng-icons) - The ultimate icon library for Angular.
 * [primeicons](https://github.com/primefaces/primeicons) - PrimeIcons is the default icon library of PrimeNG with over 250 open source icons developed by PrimeTek.
 * [angular-svg-icon](https://github.com/czeckd/angular-svg-icon) - Angular component and service for inlining SVGs allowing them to be easily styled with CSS.
 * [@ngneat/svg-icon](https://github.com/ngneat/svg-icon) - A lightweight library that makes it easier to use SVG icons in your Angular Application.
-* [ng-svg-icon-sprite](https://github.com/jannicz/ng-svg-icon-sprite) - Angular 16+ package for generating and using inline SVG icons in your project.
 * [Angular-Svg-Sprite](https://github.com/bodnya29179/Angular-Svg-Sprite) - Simplify SVG icon usage in your Angular project!
 Enhance the flexibility and manageability of your Angular project by using SVG sprites.
 * [ng-hero-icons](https://github.com/dimaslz/ng-heroicons) - Use [Heroicons](https://heroicons.com) in your Angular application.
 * [ionic-angular-collect-icons](https://github.com/rdlabo-team/ionic-angular-collect-icons) - This library is used to uniquely group the ionIcons in a project, and generate for export ionIcons file.
 * [ngx-fluent-ui](https://github.com/bennymeg/ngx-fluent-ui) - Angular & online library for Microsoft Fluent UI icons.
 * [angular-remix-icon](https://github.com/adisreyaj/angular-remix-icon) - Angular wrapper for Remixicon icon library.
 * [angular-line-awesome](https://github.com/marco-martins/angular-line-awesome) - Angular Line Awesome is an Angular component to manage [Line Awesome](https://icons8.com/line-awesome) icons.
-* [ngx-bootstrap-icons](https://github.com/avmaisak/ngx-bootstrap-icons) - This Angular module allows you to use the Bootstrap Icons in your Angular application without additional dependencies.
-* [ngx-icon](https://github.com/anedomansky/ngx-icon) - An Angular component for displaying SVG icons.
-* [angular-feather](https://github.com/michaelbazos/angular-feather) - This package allows you to use [Feather Icons](https://github.com/feathericons/feather) in your Angular applications.
 * [angular-tabler-icons](https://github.com/pierreavn/angular-tabler-icons) - This package allows you to use the [Tabler Icons](https://tabler.io/icons) in your Angular applications.
-* [icon-lib-builder](https://github.com/dimaslz/icon-lib-builder) - Small tool to generate a Framework component (React, Preact, Angular, Svelte or Vue) from a SVG icon.
-* [svg-icons-builder](https://github.com/angular-extensions/svg-icons-builder) - Angular builder to build svg-icons using svg-to-ts.
 * [ngx-fast-svg](https://github.com/push-based/ngx-fast-svg) - SVGs, fast and developer friendly in Angular.
 * [angular-techs-logos](https://github.com/criar-art/angular-techs-logos) - Library of tech related icons.
 * [ngx-x-browser-svg-mask](https://github.com/bmartinson/ngx-x-browser-svg-mask) - Directive to easily achieve cross browser compliance while creating SVG masks.
-* [boringer-avatars](https://github.com/cmgriffing/boringer-avatars) - A fork from [boring-avatars](https://github.com/boringdesigners/boring-avatars).
-This rewrites the base as Mitosis components and exports into multiple framework flavors including [Angular](https://github.com/cmgriffing/boringer-avatars/tree/main/packages/lib-angular).
 * [Semantic icons](https://github.com/khalilou88/semantic-icons) - A collection of free and open source icons ready for use in your angular projects using the component attribute selector and the svg tag.
 * [coolshapes](https://github.com/ngxpert/coolshapes) -  An Angular library aiming at allowing developers to use cool-looking abstract shapes with little grainy gradients from [coolshapes](https://coolshap.es/).
 * [lucide](https://github.com/lucide-icons/lucide) - An open-source icon library that provides 1000+ vector (svg) files for displaying icons and symbols in digital and non-digital projects.
 The library aims to make it easier for designers and developers to incorporate icons into their Angular projects by providing an official [package](https://lucide.dev/guide/packages/lucide-angular).